Llenar70/allye-doc/LinearDML.md

 ## Performance Notes

-* SHAP is computed on the full dataset and can be computationally heavy for large X. Consider simplifying models or reducing feature dimensionality.
+* SHAP is computed on a random subsample (up to ~2000 rows) to control cost on large datasets.
 * LightGBM is optional; if unavailable, the widget falls back to RandomForest.
 * Cross-validation and permutation-style operations use parallelism where available (`n_jobs=-1`).